Fluid-Dynamics-Group/distribute/paper/paper.md

 # Summary

-Distributed computing is foundational to the progress of computational sciences.
-Workload managers employed by computing clusters address the requirement for running simulations at scale as well as sharing a pool of computational resources between multiple users.
-We present a tool to efficiently allocate computational resources for small clusters of computers found in many research groups without specialized hardware (memory fabric, shared filesystems, etc).
-Compute nodes in the cluster may also function as standard workstations for researchers; any currently running job on a machine may be suspended temporarily for normal research to be carried out.
+Distributed computing is an essential element for advancing computational sciences.
+Workload managers used by computing clusters help to meet the need for running large-scale simulations and efficiently sharing computational resources among multiple users [@reuther2016scheduler].
+In this context, we introduce a tool designed to allocate computational resources effectively for small clusters of computers commonly found in research groups lacking specialized hardware such as computing fabric or shared file-systems.
+Additionally, compute nodes within the cluster can also serve as standard workstations for researchers, and any ongoing job on a machine can be temporarily suspended to enable normal research activities to proceed.

 # Statement of need

-Computational resources of many research groups are either underutilized or over-scheduled.
-While one computer may work several days to get through a queue of simulations, other computers that are available to the group sit unused.
-Manually dividing up simulations to run on different computers is time consuming, and with heterogeneous hardware configurations, usually inefficient.
-Moreover, multiple individuals may run jobs on a given computer at the same time, slowing the progress of both.
+Many research groups face challenges with inefficient utilization or over-scheduling of their computational resources.
+While some computers work for days to complete a queue of simulations, others remain unused.
+Dividing simulations manually among computers is time-consuming and often ineffective due to varying hardware configurations.
+Additionally, multiple individuals running jobs on a single computer can slow down progress for everyone involved.

-The use of existing workload managers ([@SLURM], [@TORQUE], etc) address cluster computing well, but require specialized hardware that standard workstations are not equipped with.
-Moreover, these workload managers assume that the nodes they run on are exclusively used for compute and allocate resources accordingly.
+Existing workload managers such as SLURM [@SLURM] and TORQUE [@TORQUE] are useful for cluster computing but require specialized hardware not typically available on standard workstations.
+Furthermore, these workload managers assume that nodes are solely dedicated to computing, which may not always be the case.

-distribute makes almost no assumptions about the architecture of your computers: no memory fabric or shared filesystems are required to operate it. distribute does not attempt to run a single job across many computers simultaneously.
-Instead, \autoref{fig:computing-layout} shows that distribute solves computing problems by scheduling several jobs on several computers concurrently.
+Our tool, distribute, eliminates the need for specialized hardware such as memory fabric or shared filesystems, making almost no assumptions about the architecture of the computers.
+It schedules multiple jobs concurrently across several computers, as shown in Figure
-Since distribute is built to utilize existing hardware, the normal use of the workstations may be slowed while the simulations are executed.
-To alleviate this burden, distribute provides a way to pause the execution of a background job on a system for normal work to continue.
+\autoref{fig:computing-layout}, avoiding the simultaneous execution of a single job across multiple computers.
+While using distribute, normal workstation usage may slow down during simulations, but we offer a way to temporarily pause background jobs to allow for normal work to continue.

-Sweeps over a multidimensional parameter space may lead to hundreds of jobs to run, so distribute provides a python package to generate its configuration file programmatically. distribute also provides a way to transpile its job execution configuration to a SLURM configuration format.
-Therefore, a batch of jobs that was previously run on a distrbute cluster of in-house machines may be easily translated to run on a much larger cluster and execute on hundreds of cores concurrently.
+Running a multidimensional parameter space sweep may result in hundreds of jobs, and our tool provides a Python package to programmatically generate the configuration file.
+Furthermore, distribute can transpile its job execution configuration to the SLURM format, making it easy to run a batch of jobs previously executed on a distribute cluster of in-house machines on a larger cluster with hundreds of cores.

 ![
-Distributed computing in traditional systems such as [@SLURM] (left), distributed computing system of distribute (right) over time as they process two jobs.
-Colored boxes denote equal cpu-hours of compute time.
-Since distribute does not require or use shared memory or filesystems, each job is run independently of other nodes in the cluster.
+Proposed framework
 \label{fig:computing-layout}
 ](./node_layout.png)

 # Acknowledgements

-TODO
+AGN acknowledges the support the National Science Foundation AI Institute in Dynamic systems (Award no: 2112085, PM: Dr. Shahab Shojaei-Zadeh).

 # References